seatgeek/djjob/README.markdown

 Usage
 -----

-Jobs are PHP objects that respond to a method @perform@.
+Jobs are PHP objects that respond to a method `perform`.
 Jobs are serialized and stored in the database.

 ```php
 <?php